BenjaminSchwenker/tbsw/README_X0.md

   * beamspot                         : Image of number of tracks
   * BE_image                         : Image of the particle momentum/beam energy

-## Calibration of BE and telescope angle resolution:
+## Calibration of beam energy and telescope angle resolution:

 The relevant calibration constants ares: